argonne-lcf/user-guides/docs/policies/alcf-acknowledgement-policy.md

 For guidance on acknowledgements, please see the following sample policies:

 ## ALCF Only Acknowledgement
-This research used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.
+This research used resources of the Argonne Leadership Computing Facility, which is a U.S. Department of Energy Office of Science User Facility supported under Contract DE-AC02-06CH11357.

 ## INCITE/ALCF Acknowledgement
 An award of computer time was provided by the Innovative and Novel Computational Impact on Theory and Experiment (INCITE) program.
-This research used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.
+This research used resources of the Argonne Leadership Computing Facility, which is a U.S. Department of Energy Office of Science User Facility supported under Contract DE-AC02-06CH11357.

 ## INCITE/ALCF/OLCF Acknowledgement
 An award of computer time was provided by the Innovative and Novel Computational Impact on Theory and Experiment (INCITE) program.
-This research used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under contract DE-AC02-06CH11357.
-This research also used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
+This research used resources of the Argonne Leadership Computing Facility, which is a U.S. Department of Energy Office of Science User Facility supported under contract DE-AC02-06CH11357.
+This research also used resources of the Oak Ridge Leadership Computing Facility, which is a U.S. Department of Energy Office of Science User Facility supported under Contract DE-AC05-00OR22725.